slackalaxy/depsck/README.md

 dependent packages would still have the same version, and thus would be ignored in the upgrade.

-In stead of running every time `revdep`, then hunting the missing libraries by `prt-get fsearch`, `revlibpkg` aims to automate things a bit.
+Instead of running every time `revdep` and then hunting the missing libraries by `prt-get fsearch`, `revlibpkg` aims to automate things a bit.